Explore Our

 Innovation & Artistry

-From Ma Yansong's visionary architecture to Studio-MLA's transformative gardens, the Lucas Museum of Narrative Art transforms what was once eleven acres of parking lot into innovative new Los Angeles cultural landmark where art, nature, and community converge.
+From Ma Yansong's visionary architecture to Studio-MLA's transformative gardens, the Lucas Museum of Narrative Art emerges from Exposition Park in Los Angeles as a cultural landmark where art, nature, and community converge.

-The home of the new Lucas Museum of Narrative Art is an 11-acre campus with a landscape consisting of trees, gardens, walkways, and sculptures embrace a nearly 300,000-square-foot building.
-The five-story museum building includes approximately 100,000 square feet of dedicated gallery space, two state-of-the-art cinematic theaters, numerous spaces for learning and engagement, a café and a restaurant, and retail and special events spaces.
+The Lucas Museum of Narrative Art sits on an 11-acre (4.5-hectare) campus landscaped with trees, gardens, walkways, and sculptures that complement the nearly 300,000-square-foot (27,870-square-meter) building.
+The five-story museum includes approximately 100,000 square feet (9,300 square meters) of gallery space, two state-of-the-art theaters, and dedicated spaces for learning and engagement, dining, retail, and special events.

 Parks & Gardens